TomasKulhanek/medical-physiology-in-modelica/README.md

 ### Why a book of modeling medical physiology?

-Modeling medical physiology is covered by another books, which however presumes strong mathematical background.
+Mathematical modeling as well as modeling in Modelica language is covered by great books in references.
+Modeling medical physiology is covered by another sort of books, which however, presumes strong background in mathematical and physical sciences.
 Models expressed in Modelica can keep the mathematical exactness however still be understandable for other domain experts.

 ### What will be delivered at the end of the project?